 My gorgeous home always looked like it was attacked by various food substances.

 Chalk Painting the Kitchen Cabinets…

-Just stand back, stare at the area, look at a billionion Pinterest posts, stare a lot more and when inspiration hits I begin. lol…
+Stand back, stare at the area, look at a billion Pinterest posts, stare a lot more and when inspiration hits and I begin. lol…

 Before you even think about painting the cabinets, you need to do a few things.